 Citations are mentions of your business on other websites (like online business directories).

 If you have enough high-quality citations, you are more likely to rank higher in local searches.
-Check out our post about citation building to learn more about this!

-Your local search ranking should improve if you have a steady stream of positive reviews coming in from happy customers.
+Your local search ranking should improve if you have a steady stream of positive reviews coming in online from happy customers.

 And, people are more likely to click on your business in the local search results if you have good reviews.